programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 		model.rotation.x = -Math.PI * 1/2;
 		model.userData.planes = gallery;
 		return model;
 		}

 	const aibomSite = createSite(0.36, -0.01, aibomG);
 	const dimiriSite = createSite(0.43, 0, dimiriG);
 	const louisadeSite = createSite(0.99, 0.59, louisadeG);
 	const mailuSite = createSite(0.84, 0.48, mailuG);
 	const adzeraSite = createSite(0.61, 0.15, adzeraG);
 	const yabobSite = createSite(0.572, 0.0396, yabobG);
 	tori.add(aibomSite, mailuSite, dimiriSite, louisadeSite, adzeraSite, yabobSite);

-	selectedTorus = aibomSite;
 ```

 save and check the tori appear on site reload.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-12.png" alt="Five jars sit on green tori on a map of Papua." caption="Figure 12.
 Webpage with the jars sitting on tori." %}

-in the onClick(event) function change:
+You will see that nothing happens when you click on them, as the raycaster is only checking the jars for intersections.
+So in the onClick(event) function change:

 ```
 const intersects = raycasterM.intersectObjects( jars.children);